 - 11.7.4.1.
-Section 4b, (General rules) B.12 applies to this competition. - 11.7.4.2.
+Timing and Classification Rules 4.8 will be used for this competition. - 11.7.4.2.
 The model shall be timed from the instant of first motion on the launcher until the instant it touches the ground. - 11.7.4.3.
 The timekeepers must remain within a radius of approximately 10 metres from competitors during the flights and time the flights independently of each other.
 After the landing, the timekeepers must determine the point at which the nose of the model came to rest and award additional points for landing in accordance with 11.7.4.6 provided the claim is justified. - 11.7.4.4.
 One point will be awarded for each full second of flight time up to a maximum of 360 points (that is, 360 seconds maximum). - 11.7.4.5.
 One point will be deducted for each full second flown in excess of 360 seconds. - 11.7.4.6.
 Additional points will be awarded for landing: